ghurone/ghurone/README.md

 ## I’m currently working on 💻

-🎓 Undergraduate Physics Student at [IFUSP](http://portal.if.usp.br/ifusp/).
+🎓 I'm an undergrad physics student at [IFUSP](http://portal.if.usp.br/ifusp/).

 📚 Studying Natural Language Processing applied to education.